-The limited liability company (LLC) provides personal asset protection to all of its members, which means that each owner can be as involved or uninvolved as they want to be in the managerial aspects of the business, without having to worry about whether it’s affecting their limited liability status.
+Both limited partnerships and limited liability companies can have multiple members.
+But unlike the LP, LLCs provide personal asset protection to all members, which means that each owner can be as involved or uninvolved in the company’s management as they want, without having to worry about whether it’s affecting their limited liability status.

-There are no limitations for LLCs regarding how many members they can have, and the structure of the entity itself is quite flexible.
-The rules and regulations the company chooses to operate under are typically described in the operating agreement, a brief document that lists important details like the identities of the members, the name and location of the company’s registered agent, etc.
+There are no limitations regarding how many members an LLC can have.
+Two?
+Great.
+Three?
+That’s fine too.
+30?
+If that’s what you want, by all means.
+What’s nice about an LLC is that the structure is quite flexible.
+The members can set forth their custom rules and regulations in an operating agreement, a brief document that lists important details like the identities of the members, the name and location of the company’s registered agent, etc.

 Similarities of the LP and LLC

-- Limited Liability: The limited liability company and the limited partnership both protect owners’ personal assets, although the LLC offers limited liability protection to all owners, whereas the LP only provides it to the limited partners.
+Limited Liability: The limited liability companies and limited partnerships both protect owners’ personal assets, although the LLC offers limited liability protection to all owners, whereas the LP only provides it to the limited partners.
 (More on this in a moment!)

 Advantages of the Limited Partnership

 Deductions, deductions, deductions!
-Limited partnerships are eligible for many more tax deductions than LLCs are.
-An LP can provide deductions for health insurance, pension plans, 401(k) expenses, and more.
-On the other hand, a limited liability company allows owners to claim some tax losses, but this is a pretty limited application that doesn’t help many LLC members.
+Limited partnerships are eligible for a whole wide world of tax deductions, many more than LLCs.
+This includes deductions for health insurance, pension plans, 401(k) expenses, and more.
+On the flip side, limited liability companies allow owners to claim some tax losses, but this is a pretty limited application that doesn’t actually help many LLC members.

-Another advantage of being a limited partner is the fact that they are not required to pay self-employment taxes, which are currently set at a rate of 15.3%, the combined rate of the employer and employee portions of Medicare and Social Security.
-LP general partners and all members of limited liability companies are required to pay this tax rate on the income they generate from the business.
+While we’re going on about taxes, it’s also important to note that limited partners aren’t required to pay self-employment taxes, which are currently set at a rate of 15.3% – the combined rate of the employer and employee portions of Medicare and Social Security.
+LP general partners and all members of limited liability companies must pay this tax rate on all business-generated income.

 Advantages of the Limited Liability Company